To the Lake: Synopsis

 Residents of Moscow are infected with an unknown deadly virus, the main symptoms of which are coughing and discoloration of the eyes; after three to four days, death occurs.
-As the disease becomes an epidemic, the Russian capital gradually turns into a city of the dead: there is no electricity, money has lost its value, chaos and lawlessness reign everywhere, and gangs of marauders gather.
+As the disease becomes an epidemic, the Russian capital gradually turns into a city of the dead: there is no electric power, money has lost its value, chaos and lawlessness reign everywhere, and gangs of marauders gather.
 The media are panicking, and those who are not yet infected are desperately fighting for food and fuel.
 The city is quarantined, with all access points closed.

-Fleeing from the epidemic, Sergey, along with his new lover, her autistic son, his own son, his ex-wife, his father, and a neighboring family, go to Karelia.
+Fleeing from the epidemic, Sergey, along with his second wife, her autistic son, his own son, his ex-wife, his father, and a neighboring family, go to Karelia.
 There, on a small deserted island in the middle of Vongozero, they plan to hide from the threat of infection in a refuge ship that has been converted into a camping cabin.

 Against the background of a terrible global catastrophe, a cruel family drama is also played out.
 People who normally would never have been under the same roof must now unite to try to escape a deadly disease.
 On the way, they will not only face various dangers, but also overcome family troubles, learn to survive, and try to forgive.